nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Export Students, Tutors, and TuitionClasses address books into their own .csv files to be used in other programs.

-Format: Click on the "*File*" tab at the top left hand corner of `myStudents` and click on "*Export*" in the dropdown menu.
+Format: Click on the "*File*" tab at the top left hand corner of `myStudent` and click on "*Export*" in the dropdown menu.

 <img src="images/exportButton.png" width="400">

-* The csv files will be saved in the same location as the json files specified in `preference.json`.
+* The csv files will be saved in the same location as the .json files as specified in `preferences.json`.
-* The default location is a folder named `data` in the same location where you have the myStudent.jar file.
+* The default location is in a folder named `data` in the same location where you downloaded the myStudent.jar file.

 ### FAQs
 **Q:** Does myStudent need an Internet connection?